polarfire-soc/polarfire-soc-documentation/asymmetric-multiprocessing/rpmsg.md

 ![sc_master_config](images/sc-master.png)

-This should generate a Master-Default folder with the output files resulted from the compilation.
+This should generate a Master-Default folder with the output files resulting from the compilation.

 4. Build the project in remote mode by clicking the dropdown button next to the build button and select `Remote`

 ![sc_remote_config](images/sc-remote.png)

-This should generate a Remote-Default folder with the output files resulted from the compilation.
+This should generate a Remote-Default folder with the output files resulting from the compilation.

-#### Generating the HSS AMP payload  <a name="amp-payloads"></a>
+#### Generating the HSS AMP Payload  <a name="amp-payloads"></a>

 The RPMsg FreeRTOS project provides a tools/ folder with a sample HSS payload generator YAML file.